-Amy M. Cools, PhD, is a historian, author, and educator.
+Dr Amy M. Cools is a historian, author, educator, and researcher.
 Her doctoral thesis, ‘The Life and Work of James McCune Smith (1813-1865),’ is the first completed book-length biographical study dedicated to this pioneering intellectual, scientist, and physician.
-She is currently a historical researcher and writing assistant for an author writing books on US constitutional issues.
+She is currently a historical researcher and writing assistant for an author writing a book on US constitutional issues.
 As time allows, she is also currently working on a full-length scholarly biography of McCune Smith and on compiling and editing his complete written works.
 Amy holds a PhD in History from the University of Edinburgh (2021); an MA in Intellectual History with Distinction from the University of Edinburgh (2018); a BA in Philosophy: Ethics, Politics and Law, Summa Cum Laude from California State University at Sacramento (2013), and an AA in Humanities and Fine Arts from Riverside City College (1999).

-Amy has written theses, peer-reviewed articles, conference papers, and essays on McCune Smith, Frederick Douglass, the history of nineteenth- and early twentieth-century civil rights movements, the history of philosophy, United States history, and other historical and philosophical topics.
+Amy has written theses, peer-reviewed articles, conference papers, and essays on McCune Smith and his transatlantic world, Frederick Douglass, the history of nineteenth- and early twentieth-century civil rights movements, the history of philosophy, United States history, and other historical and philosophical topics.
 Links to these and/or full articles can also be found at her website OrdinaryPhilosophy.com – for which she plans to resume writing more frequently as soon as her busy schedule allows – which also features photo-illustrated writings about her history- and philosophy-themed travels and other topics.
 A native of California, USA, she now makes her home in Falkirk, Scotland.